Yoric/telemetry.rs/README.md

 - determining the amount of I/O performed by the application;
 - ...

 The main abstraction used by this library is the Histogram.
-Each Histogram serves to capture a specific measurement, store it locally and/or upload it to the server.
+Each Histogram serves to capture a specific measurement.
+Measurements can then be exported, so that applications can save them to disk or upload them to a server.
 Several types of Histograms are provided, suited to distinct kinds of measures.

 API documentation may be found [here](http://yoric.github.io/telemetry.rs/target/doc/telemetry/).